Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of cocoa powder offers many of the accents complementary to soda, including cocoa and coffee aroma notes.
-Because the flavour profile of cocoa powder has many of the of the features that are complementary to soda, they are likely to pair very well together.
+The flavour profile of lard offers many of the aroma accents complementary to soda, including fatty and porcine accents.
+Because the flavour profile of lard has many of the of the features that are complementary to soda, they are likely to pair very well together.

-Prominent Flavour Notes Of Cocoa Powder Are Represented By Longer Bars
+Prominent Flavour Notes Of Lard Are Represented By Longer Bars

-The chart above shows the unique profile of cocoa powder across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with soda.
+The chart above shows the unique profile of lard across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with soda.

 • Linked Flavour Notes